sap-tutorials/Tutorials/tutorials/appstudio-sapui5-integrationcard-create/appstudio-sapui5-integrationcard-create.md

 ---

 ## Prerequisites
-Note: If you are following this tutorial as part of a workshop, you can skip the prerequisites as this configuration was done for you.
+>If you are following this tutorial as part of a workshop, you can skip the prerequisites as this configuration was done for you.

 - You have an account on the SAP Gateway Demo System.
 See [Create an Account on the SAP Gateway Demo System](gateway-demo-signup).
 - You have connected the SAP BTP to your SAP Gateway Demo System Account.
 See [Connect SAP BTP to Your SAP Gateway Demo System Account (ES5)](cp-portal-cloud-foundry-gateway-connection).